RiL3z/RiL3z.github.io/_posts/2019-03-04-After-Action-Report.md

 1. I awoke at 4:32 on Monday, 3/4/2019, as evidenced by my watch and the meta-data attached to this image.
 ![watch](/assets/after_action_report/watch.JPG)
 2. I had arranged my workout clothes by my bed the night before so they were near enough for me to throw them on, lace up my shoes, and head to the gym in short order.
 3. I attacked my workout.
-Today's workout came from a program called [Athlean-X](https://www.youtube.com/user/JDCav24), and, with no more than 30 seconds of rest in-between exercises, consisted of:
+Today's workout comes from a program called [Athlean-X](https://www.youtube.com/user/JDCav24), and, with no more than 30 seconds of rest in between exercises, consisted of the following routine:
   * 3 sets of 12 reps of side step ups onto a 23 inch tall box.
   * 3 sets to failure of hip thrusts utilizing a 23 inch tall box.
 I can't remember exactly what reps I failed on with each set but I think I'm comfortable with estimating that it was around 10 reps for each set.
   * 3 sets to failure of Spiderman pushups.
 Again, I can't remember exactly what reps I failed on with each set but I think I'm comfortable with estimating that it was around 10 reps for each set.